A comprehensive guide on strategic portfolio management

 By WalkMe Team

-Strategic portfolio management has been coined as the future of business continuity planning.
-It is the process of aligning strategic initiatives with organizational objectives, resources, and capabilities to maximize value delivery.
+Strategic portfolio management is heralded as the future of business continuity planning.
+It involves aligning strategic initiatives with organizational objectives, resources, and capabilities to maximize value delivery.

-This is accomplished by continuously assessing, balancing, and optimizing portfolios of initiatives to ensure that resources are properly allocated according to their potential for maximizing return on investment.
+This is achieved by continuously assessing, balancing, and optimizing portfolios of initiatives to ensure resources are allocated according to their potential for maximizing return on investment.

 According to the latest Gartner research_